 Own Funds under Basel 3 consist of CET1, AT1 and T2.
 In order to determine the capital ratios, each respective capital component, after consideration of all the regulatory deductions and filters, is compared to the total risk.
 According to the CRR, the minimum ratio for CET1 is 4.5%, which can be increased based on the buffer regime according to CRD IV.
 The minimum capital requirement for Tier 1 capital (CET1 plus AT1) and for total Own Funds are 6% and 8%, respectively.
-Additional capital buffers were applied for the year end 2017:
+Additional capital buffers were applied for the year end 2018:

-- 1.25% capital conservation buffer - 1% other systemically important institutions (O-SIIs).
+- 1.875% capital conservation buffer;

+- 1% other systemically important institutions (O-SIIs);

+- 1% systemic risk buffer.

-The table below presents the composition of the regulatory capital during the transitional period based on the Implementing Technical Standards on the disclosure of own funds published in 1423/2013 EU.
+The table below presents the composition of the regulatory capital during based on the Implementing Technical Standards on the disclosure of own funds published in EU Regulation 1423/2013.